davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/theOtherSide/dogs.md

 They left behind the tower and kept walking in the darkness.
-And the cold.
-It was a miserable night, for sure.
+It was a miserable night.
 Not the worst {{playerName}} had had.
-That distinction would always be for the New Year's Eve she spent with aunt Leticia and her two old dogs that barked themselves to sleep.
+That prize would always be for the New Year's Eve she spent with aunt Leticia and her two old dogs that barked themselves to sleep.
 She could almost hear them now, barking their throats out.

 {{#if-has-not-flag "ladyWillsbourghIsDead"}}
 "Are those dogs?" asked Lady Willsbourgh.